#seeyouleyte

 Rice Lucido on stage

-Although the trip was organized mainly for the coverage of Ginsiyaman Arts and Music Fest, the organizers, including the Department of Tourism, also took it as an opportunity for the media group to experience Leyte.
+While the primary focus of the trip was to cover the Guinsiyaman Arts and Music Festival, the organizers, including the Department of Tourism, saw it as a golden opportunity for the media group to immerse themselves in the Leyte experience.

-It was a 4-day trip, which included tour around Tacloban City, island hopping in Inopacan, tour of Baybay City, and pineapple tasting in Ormoc City.
+Spanning four days, the itinerary encompassed a tour around Tacloban City, island hopping in Inopacan, exploring Baybay City, and indulging in pineapple tasting in Ormoc City.

 Chew Love.
 True Love.